 Common Law Admission Test (CLAT) being the key for entering into any of the 21 dream National Law Universities, continues to be the most sought after law admission test in India.
-The exam is not meant for the ordinary and is formulated in a way that only the best get through.
+To crack this exam is quite an uphill task and it is formulated in a way that only a handful of students finally get through.
 It consists of five sections, namely, English, General knowledge including current affairs, Mathematics, Logical Reasoning and Legal Reasoning.

-CLAT 2019 was conducted on 12th May 2019 and was of two-hour duration, comprised of 200 questions across five different areas and was conducted offline.
-The result was declared in the last week of May and was available online till 1st week of June 2019.
+CLAT 2019 was conducted on 26th May 2019 and it was for a two-hour duration.
+It comprised of 200 questions across five different areas and it was conducted offline.
+CLAT result will be declared on 14th June, 2019 post 6:30 pm and it will be available online .

 Following important Points to be noted in order to access the CLAT 2019 result:-

 - Students can access the CLAT result from these official websites.